bug-vt/openCV_junior/index.md

 # SIFT detector/descriptor
 ## **1. Pseudo code**
 Following pseudo code describe the algorithm of SIFT detector.
-The algorithm was adapted from the Lowe's paper, _Distinctive Image Features from Scale-Invariant Keypoints_ [1].
+The algorithm was adapted from the Lowe's paper, _Distinctive Image Features from Scale-Invariant Keypoints_ and Sinha's web tutorial, _SIFT: Theory and Practice_[1, 2].

     Convert the given image to gray scale.
     Generate Gaussian pyramid of the base image.